LongQT-sea/intel-igpu-passthru/README.md

-# Intel iGPU Full Passthrough guide for Proxmox/QEMU/KVM
 ## 🎯 Overview

-This repository provides ROM/VBIOS images for QEMU/KVM use.
-It enables full Intel iGPU passthrough to a guest VM using the legacy‑mode Intel Graphics Device (IGD) assignment via vfio‑pci.
-In effect, it gives a single VM complete, dedicated iGPU access, with direct UEFI output over HDMI, eDP, and DisplayPort monitor output support.
+This repository provides ROM/VBIOS images for use with PVE/QEMU/KVM.
+It enables full Intel iGPU passthrough to a guest VM using legacy-mode Intel Graphics Device (IGD) assignment via `vfio-pci`.
+This setup grants a single VM exclusive iGPU access, including direct UEFI output over HDMI, eDP, and DisplayPort.

 It can also be used with SR-IOV on 11th gen+ Intel iGPUs to fix error code 43.

 ## 📋 Requirements

-- Intel CPU with integrated graphics (3rd gen and newer)
+- Intel CPU with integrated graphics (2rd gen and newer)
-- Mobo with VT-d/IOMMU support
+- Mainboard with VT-d/IOMMU support
 - **Proxmox VE**: 8.0+
 - **Linux Distros**: 2022+ Debian, Fedora, Arch based Linux distro with QEMU/KVM
-- **Host kernel** IOMMU and VFIO enabled
+- **Host kernel** with IOMMU enabled (IOMMU is enabled by default on Proxmox VE 8.4 and later)

 ## 🛠️ Setup Instructions